KeeghanM/arc-aide/docs/database.md

 - `problem` - The central conflict or challenge
 - `key` - The solution, tool, or method
 - `outcome` - The resolution or consequence
+- `notes` - Additional notes and supplementary information

+**Search Optimization:**

+- Each rich text field has a corresponding `_text` field for full-text search
+- Plain text versions enable efficient search indexing and fuzzy matching

 **Relationships:**